lcmd-epfl/spock/README.md

 ## Install [↑](#install)

-You can install volcanic using pip:
+You can install spock using pip:

 ```python
 pip install navicat_spock